eugenielm/EugeniesPics/README.md

 Room for improvement
 --------------------
 This project is still WIP:
-- need to implement the front-end with React
+- need to implement the front-end with React framework